LeVert to miss Pacers' play-in game against Hornets - WTMJ

 But the Pacers could be getting a few players back.

-Guards Malcolm Brogdon (right surgery), Aaron Holiday (right toe) and Edmond Sumner (left knee) are all considered questionable.
+Guards Malcolm Brogdon (right hamstring), Aaron Holiday (right toe) and Edmond Sumner (left knee) are all considered questionable.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports